ifedu/generator-speedseed/docs/README/EN_US.md

     - **npm i [TEMPLATE] -g** (ej: **npm i generator-speedseed-multi-tic-tac-toe -g**, install the generator-speedseed templates you need)
     - Official Templates
         - [multi-tic-tac-toe](https://www.npmjs.com/package/generator-speedseed-multi-tic-tac-toe) *(updated to v.0.34) (main template)*
-        - [cleanly-angular2-tour-of-heroes](https://www.npmjs.com/package/generator-speedseed-cleanly-angular2-tour-of-heroes) *(updated to v.0.26) (main template)*
-        - [cleanly-breakouts](https://www.npmjs.com/package/generator-speedseed-cleanly-breakouts) *(updated to v.0.26) (main template)*
-        - [cleanly-polymer-get-started](https://www.npmjs.com/package/generator-speedseed-cleanly-polymer-get-started) *(updated to v.0.26.0) (main template)*
-        - [cleanly-todomvc](https://www.npmjs.com/package/generator-speedseed-cleanly-todomvc) *(updated to v.0.26) (main template)*
 - *Use once in the project folder to launch the generator and install dependencies*
     - **sd start [template name]** -> The third parameter is optional in order to install local or private templates.
 Ex: sd start multi-tic-tac-toe-beta
     - **npm i**
 - *In the project folder*
+    - *common*
         - **npm start** o **npm run build.dev** -> Compile the project in -build and create the local server
         - **npm run build** -> Compile the project in -build
         - **npm run build.dev.debug** -> Compila el proyecto en -build, crea el servidor local y activa el debugger de nodejs
         - **npm run build.dev.open** -> Compila el proyecto en -build, crea el servidor local y abre el navegador
         - **npm run dist** -> Compile the project in -dist
         - **npm run dist.dev** -> Compile the project in -dist and create the local server run dist
         - **npm run dist.dev.debug** -> Compile the project in -build, create the local server and activate the nodejs debugger
         - **npm run dist.dev.open** -> Compile the project in -build, create the local server and open the browser
+    - *test*
         - **npm run test** -> Compile the project in -build and launch the unitary tests with PhantomJS
         - **npm run test.dev** -> Compile the project in -build, create the local server and launch the unitary tests with Chrome
+    - *electron*
         - **npm run electron.dev** "Compile the files, read ./-electron/index.js and launch electron",
         - **npm run electron.dist** "Compiles files for distribution, read ./-electron/index.js and launch electron",
         - **npm run electron.run** "Read ./-electron/index.js and launch electron",
         - **npm run electron.packager** "Create the executable with ./electron files"
         - **npm run electron.packager.dev** "Compile the project in -build and copy it to ./electron, create the executable with ./electron files"
         - **npm run electron.packager.dist** "Compiles the project into -dist and copies it to ./electron, creates the executable with ./electron files"
+    - *speedseed*
-    - **sd construct** -> Create files from. /core and. /config
+        - **sd construct** -> Create files from. /core and. /config *runs automatically on preinstall*
         - **sd update** -> Use after updating the generator with npm, deletes the core folder and creates the updated one

 ---